Refugees in Hong Kong: Unified Screening Mechanism

-Process abuse
+Process abuse and government response

-The official government position as stated by an Immigration Department spokesperson in 2012 is Hong Kong has a "long-established policy of not granting asylum and we do not admit individuals seeking refugee status" citing fears that asylum seekers would abuse the system given the prosperity of the city's economy and liberal visa policy.
+The official government position remains that Hong Kong has a "long-established policy of not granting asylum and we do not admit individuals seeking refugee status," citing vulnerability to abuse given the city's prosperity and liberal visa regime.
+This position has hardened considerably, with the Immigration (Amendment) Ordinance 2021 increasing penalties for illegal employment from HK$350,000 to HK$500,000 and imprisonment from 3 to 10 years.